24 May WHAT IS PROPER ROOF AND ATTIC VENTILATION FOR TEXAS?

 Aside from excessive heat decline, we also noticed a decline in attic moisture during the winter.
 You may have seen or heard the myth of people putting trash bags over wind turbines during the winter.
 This is an assumption that they are losing heat out of their attic which is causing their homes to become to cool or require excessive heating inside.

 The real issue is not the heat you may be losing out of your attic.
-It is the type and level of attic insulation inside your attic, or what you are losing out of economy grade and/or drafty doors and windows.
+It is the type and level of attic insulation inside your attic, or what you are losing out of economy grade and/or drafty doors, windows and siding.

-According to local Dallas Fort Worth insulation and energy efficiency companies, nearly all heating/cooling issues can be directly contributed to inadequate doors and windows.
-Not attic insulation.
-Solve that problem, and your heating/cooling issues are over.
+According to local Dallas Fort Worth insulation and energy efficiency companies, nearly all heating/cooling issues can be directly contributed to inadequate doors, windows or attic and wall insulation.
+Solve those problems and all your heating/cooling issues are over.

 Your attic space needs to be able to breathe, year round.
 Even in the winter.

-Expert tips on this level are the difference between trusting your roof replacement to an actual hands on shingle installer, versus middleman companies or contractors only interested in handling your insurance claim.
+Expert tips at this level are the difference between trusting your roof replacement to an actual hands on shingle installer, versus middleman companies or contractors only interested in handling your insurance claim.

-Middleman companies, General Contractors and/or insurance claim contractors are basing all of their opinions and recommendations on profit or information they are reading online or at manufacture websites.
+Middleman companies, general contractors and/or insurance claim contractors are basing all of their opinions and recommendations on profit or class room information they are reading online or at manufacture websites.
 This is the same information that you can read yourself.

-Our opinions, are based on 30 years of “hands on” experience, actually being bent over on someone’s roof, in 100 degree temperatures, or inside their attic spaces, learning and leading from the front.
+Our recommendations, are based on 30 years of “hands on” experience, actually being bent over on someone’s roof or in hundred degree temperatures inside an attic attic space, learning what works and what does not, by leading from the front.

-Although it may seem as if there is a roofing company on every corner in Dallas Fort Worth.
-The truth is that 99% of them are simply middlemen or commission sales people, just hoping to take over your insurance claim and cash in on a huge insurance payday.
+Although it may seem as if there is a roofing company on every corner in Dallas/Fort Worth.
+The truth is that 99% of them are simply middlemen or commission sales people, hoping to take over your insurance claim and cash in on a huge payday.

-There are not many of us out here who are actual hands on roof installers with your best interest in mind or with the high level of experience being advertised.
+There are not many of us out here who are actual hands on roof installers with your best interest in mind.
+Or who actually possess the high level of experience and knowledge being advertised.

 In a world of middlemen, who do you trust?